 Hyoseul Grace Kim is a classical pianist and a piano instructor.
 She earned her Bachelor’s degree with honors in Piano Performance and Psychology and Carnegie Mellon University.
 Then, she completed her Master’s degree in Music Therapy at Molloy College in New York.
 She studied classical piano with Jeffrey Cohen at Manhattan School of Music and Hannah Li at Carnegie Mellon University.

 Since she was first recognized as a classical pianist at age 8 by winning at a regional competition in her native country, South Korea, she has performed at numerous recitals and accompanied at schools, colleges, and church.
 In 2011, Grace won the first place at Crescendo International Competition in both solo and chamber division, which led to her debut performance at Carnegie Hall in New York City.
 In 2012, she was featured as a soloist playing with the Ureuk Orchestra at Merkin Concert Hall.

-She currently works as a pianist at Pittsburgh Ballet Theatre and teaches piano privately to diverse populations, including children with special needs (click here to learn more about adaptive piano lessons).
+She currently works as a pianist at Boston Ballet and teaches piano privately to diverse populations, including children with special needs (click here to learn more about adaptive piano lessons).
 Her passion for creating the best learning experience catered for each student has encouraged her students to grow their musicality and to enjoy music.